Exploiting biased noise in variational quantum models: Theoretical Setup

+To systematically characterise how biased or non-unital noise affects variational learning, we first establish a variational learning problem whose noiseless behaviour is analytically exact.
+While such analytical guarantees are rare for general VQAs, recent results in quantum machine learning provide them for a class of universal quantum models used in classification and regression tasks.
+These so‑called data re‑uploading circuits can learn any square‑integrable function~\cite{schuldEffectDataEncoding2021a}, offering a setting where the ideal, zero‑error solution is known.
+This makes them an ideal testbed for isolating the influence of biased and non‑unital noise from the inherent difficulty of the optimisation process.
+We will later relax these conditions and numerically characterise general VQA problems for which no analytical guarantees are available.

-Theoretical guarantees of zero model error in the noise-free case are typically unavailable for general VQAs, but have recently been established for universal quantum models in classification and regression tasks within quantum machine learning.
-These so-called data re-uploading circuits can learn any square-integrable function~\cite{schuldEffectDataEncoding2021a}, and their outputs admit a truncated Fourier series representation of the input data~\cite{schuldEffectDataEncoding2021a,nemkovFourierExpansionVariational2023a}.
+A summary of the physical setup of data re-uploading circuits is shown in \cref{fig:circ_outs}.
+A key analytical convenience of these models is that their outputs admit a truncated Fourier series representation of the input data ~\cite{schuldEffectDataEncoding2021a,nemkovFourierExpansionVariational2023a}.
 The accessible frequency spectrum is determined solely by the eigenvalues of the data-encoding Hamiltonians, while the trainable unitaries and the measurement observable control the Fourier coefficients.
 This decomposition provides a natural lens for analysing expressivity and trainability.
 In particular, when the target function is expressible as a Fourier series, the ansatz circuit can be designed to ensure that a zero-loss solution exists in the noiseless regime.
 Consequently, any non-zero loss can be attributed to a combination of quantum noise and optimisation procedures.
 We therefore use these models as reliable testbeds to characterise the impact of biased and non-unital noise.

-A summary of the physical set-up of data re-uploading circuits is shown in \cref{fig:circ_outs}.
 Restricting to the toy model of learning truncated Fourier series (\cref{fig:circ_outs}(a)), the structure of the noiseless circuit is illustrated in \cref{fig:circ_outs}(b).
 Each layer consists of a data-encoding gate $S(x)$ and a trainable unitary block $W(\boldsymbol{\theta})$, where,

 where $x \in \mathbb{R}$ is classical input data and $H$ is a Hermitian operator.
 The trainable blocks $W(\boldsymbol{\theta})$ are general parameterised unitaries, often composed of single-qubit rotations and entangling gates.
 A full circuit with $L$ encoding–unitary layers is given by